Headquartered at the USTA National Campus, the USTA Collegiate Department hosts College MatchDay, The All-American College Combine and much more.

 NCAA Championships at the Campus

-The USTA National Campus first hosted the NCAA Division I Men’s and Women’s Tennis Championships in 2019, and is honored to welcome the D-I Championships again in 2021 as well as the NCAA Division III Men’s and Women’s Tennis Championships in 2022.
+The USTA National Campus first hosted the NCAA Division I Men’s and Women’s Tennis Championships in 2019, and was honored to welcome the D-I Championships again in 2021.
+The NCAA Division III Men’s and Women’s Tennis Championships will be held at the Campus in 2022.

 On Oct.
 14, 2020, the USTA learned that the National Campus was selected as the host for the 2023 NCAA D-I, D-II and D-III Men's and Women's Tennis Championships as part of a hybrid bid proposed by the USTA to bring the full slate of NCAA tennis championships to a single site.